Kansas City Bicycle Accidents Lawyer

 - Motorists may not do anything, even something that otherwise appears to be legal, that endangers a bicyclist, pedestrian, or other motorist.
 Safety, not speed, is the highest consideration in traffic law.

-- This means that motorists must treat bicycles as any other vehicle.
+- Motorists must treat bicycles as any other vehicle.
 For instance, do not pull out in front of a moving bicyclist, cut a bicyclist off, or pass a bicyclist unsafely.

 - When traveling slower than traffic, bicyclists generally move to the right of the travel lanes, just as other slow moving vehicles do.
 But do not expect bicyclists to hug the curb, dodge in and out between parked cars, or ride on a debris-covered shoulder.
 Bicycling that way is not safe, and the law requires bicyclists to ride safely.